Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Certain events/activities might also trigger anxiety, including:

-• Large social situations (e.g., being in a crowd)
+• Large social situations or crowds

 • Sudden or unexpected changes in plans